 "This second part of this article highlights several ingredients that typically appeal to boys, which in my experience are commonly diluted or excluded from picture books.

 The word “typically” is important.
 As I mentioned at the end of Part 1 of this article, I’m making a generalised argument.
-I recognise there will be girls who find all the ingredients I’ve listed very appealing and there will be boys who find none of them appealing.
-A more accurate subtitle for this article might have been ‘What MANY boys really want from picture books’.
-I hope you’ll forgive me for using the slightly snappier alternative."
+I recognise there will be girls who find all the ingredients I’ve listed very appealing and there will be boys who find none of them appealing."

 4: I'm NOT citing a study that shows 95% of children's books are bought by women